Classical Studies Major

 be your textbook and earn credits towards your classical studies major.

 With faculty drawn from diverse departments, we celebrate unique perspectives on classical studies.
-They're research topics include ancient magic, archaeology and art history, historiography, poetry, and modern engagement with ancient cultures.
+Their research topics include ancient magic, archaeology and art history, historiography, poetry, and modern engagement with ancient cultures.

 We share a deep commitment to undergraduate teaching, and our faculty have received many teaching and advising awards.